 Could you improve your deal size?
 Number of deals closed?
 Depth of touches on your leads?
 How about shortening your sales cycle length?
-Benefer says, "Know your stats, own 'em, love 'em, improve 'em."
+Benfer says, "Know your stats, own 'em, love 'em, improve 'em."

 For some people, sales can be Groundhog Day.
 For others, every deal is a fresh opportunity to help a business or person solve a challenging problem.

-Benefer recommends, "Practice empathy.
+Benfer recommends, "Practice empathy.
 Practice being in your buyers' shoes.
 Improve your business acumen and better assist your clients in achieving their goals.
 And don't forget to smile.
 Your prospects can feel it."